 So far, we have established that the majority and operative position across history has been tolerance of all non-Muslim religious communities.
-This is sufficient to refute the notion that ISIS’ recent actions represent the majority of Muslims, and to dispel the idea that ISIS is implementing a clear and immutable Islamic teaching.
-But what if ISIS claims that they want to follow a minority position on religious tolerance, and to revive the practices of enslavement and concubinage?
-In what follows, I explain how their actions are actually inconsistent with several broader Islamic principles:
+This is sufficient to refute the notion that the killing and enslavement of non-Muslims represents the majority of Muslims, and to dispel the idea that those actions are a clear and immutable Islamic teaching.
+But what if a Muslim claims that he wants to follow a minority position on religious tolerance, and to revive the practices of enslavement and concubinage?
+In what follows, I explain how such actions are actually inconsistent with several broader Islamic principles:

 (i) The Qur’anic principle (backed by common-sense) of non-coercion in faith, already mentioned earlier (above).